Interdisciplinary Renewable and Environmental Collaborative REU Program

 This project will immerse students in the world of nanomaterials synthesis and allow them to develop a broad set of high-demand research skills.
 Specifically, students will: gain hands-on experience with carbon dot synthesis via pyrolysis; practice several advanced spectroscopy techniques (optical spectrophotometry, dynamic light scattering, and time-resolved photoluminescence); and raise environmental awareness via repurposing industrial waste products for practical applications.

 The project will enable involvement of two REU students working on the synthesis and characterization of (bio)degradable polymers from partially or wholly biobased monomers via catalytic approaches.
-These include polycarbonates, polyesters, poly(silyl ether)s, as well as their copolymers with multiple segments (e.g., polylactides-co-polyesters, polycarbonates-co-poly(silyl ether)s).
+These include polyesters, poly(silyl ether)s, poly(silyl ester)s, as well as their copolymers with multiple segments (e.g., polylactides-co-polyesters, polyesters-co-poly(silyl ether)s), as well as more advanced architectures such as hyperbranched polymers.
 Their chemical and thermo-mechanical properties will be characterized via various techniques including NMR spectroscopy, gel permeation chromatography, thermogravimetric analysis, and differential scanning calorimetry.

 Mentors: Hou (Institute for Energy Studies), Ji (Chem Eng)